 Executive Search in Italy’s Life Sciences & Pharma Sector: Leadership Demand and Market Outlook

-Italy stands among Europe’s top 3 pharmaceutical producers, with strong manufacturing clusters and R&D centers across Lombardy, Lazio, Veneto, and Emilia-Romagna.
+Italy stands among Europe’s top 3 pharmaceutical producers, with strong manufacturing clusters and R&D centres across Lombardy, Lazio, Veneto, and Emilia-Romagna.

 Current Situation of Italy’s Life Sciences Industry